PabloDeWulf/pablodewulf.github.io/_projects/1_project.md

 importance: 1
 category: work
 ---
-In my second year engineering my friends and I recieved the task to make an autonomous stairs climbing robot.
-This was by far one of the most fun projects I had done so far.
-Here's some insight how we handled this project.
+In my second year of engineering my friends and I recieved the challenge to build an autonomous stairs climbing robot.
+Here's some insight into how we handled this project.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">